-She could see the top of the NegaSpire now.
+The top of the NegaSpire was within view, now.
 A pulsating rift in the multiverse, like a knife wound in reality.
 From beyond it, impossible colors emanated, defiantly challenging her eyes to make any sense of their otherworldly hues.

 She felt a sudden electromagnetic tingle, and all of reality seemed to resonate as Negatron shifted himself to his source.

 She could see him now.
 So close to the wound in reality that had produced him, he was visible even when phase-shifted.
 His outline shimmered and refracted in the air like a bubble of air would in oily water.

 His silhouette was that of an ordinary man.
 His power in this world was to exist outside of physics.
 He was made from dark matter.
 Nothing could touch him unless he wanted to, and he could affect the energetic forces and twist them with his hands.

 How could she possibly stop him?

 The answer lay in the tiny metal tube in her hand.
 Concentrated anti-spin neutrinos, courtesy of the Pendulum Corporation.
 Even bitter enemies knew to work together when the universe was about to be destroyed – that was where they kept all of their stuff, after all.

 "Your hold on reality ends now," she said, and cast the tube into the rift.